Shohei Ohtani, Angels agree on $8.5 million, 2-year contract

 ”Obviously it’s a unique case,” new Los Angeles general manager Perry Minasian said. ”There aren’t any examples of this.
 But as we talked, we felt this number lined up over a two-year deal.
 There’s risk and reward for both sides, but it made sense for them and it made sense for us.
 We’re ecstatic we could get a deal done.”

-Although the Japanese star is coming off a rough season at the plate and on the mound, the Angels remain committed to Ohtani’s enormous potential in both positions.
+Although the Japanese star is coming off a rough season at the plate and on the mound, the Angels remain committed to Ohtani’s potential at both positions.
 Minasian said he fully expects Ohtani to be a two-way player again this season.

 ”I think he’s feeling great,” Minasian said. ”He’s ready to go.
 Mentally, physically, he’s definitely put in the work, and what’s pretty impressive is the amount of time and energy this guy puts into his craft.
 When you combine that with the talent, we feel like he’s going to be a huge part of this club and help us win multiple games in multiple ways.
 We believe he’s a difference-maker.”